radams15/CircuitTesterDocs/Analysis/chap-4/analysis.md

 ### What I Like:

 - Much better for teaching students

 - Shows all the calculations.

 ### What I Dislike:

 - Some required calculations are not needed for the GCSE, so the students would need to learn lots of irrelevant equations.

 - Takes a long time to work out larger circuits.

 - Can have errors that will be taken forward.

+### What I Will Take Forward:

+- Uses most of the same physics calculations as the ones in the course.

 Paper based calculations are an excellent way to learn,